phpbb-de/phpbb-ext-tou/README.md

 and copy the repository content to it.

 Go to "ACP" > "Customise" > "Extensions" and enable the "Terms of Use" extension.

+## Permissions

+This extension adds one administrator permission.
+The permission can be found at "Administrative permissions" in the tab 'Misc' > 'Can manage “Terms of Use“'.
+The role "Full Admin" gets it automatically on install or update to v1.1.0.

 ## Development